Paavo Nurmi: Later life

 In 1952, Nurmi was persuaded by Urho Kekkonen, Prime Minister of Finland and former chairman of the Finnish Athletics Federation, to carry the Olympic torch into the Olympic Stadium at the 1952 Summer Olympics in Helsinki.
 His appearance astonished the spectators, and Sports Illustrated wrote that "his celebrated stride was unmistakable to the crowd.
 When he came into view, waves of sound began to build throughout the stadium, rising to a roar, then to a thunder.
 When the national teams, assembled in formation on the infield, saw the flowing figure of Nurmi, they broke ranks like excited schoolchildren, dashing toward the edge of the track."
 After lighting the flame in the Olympic Cauldron, Nurmi passed the torch to his idol Kolehmainen, who lighted the beacon in the tower.
 In the cancelled 1940 Summer Olympics, Nurmi had been planned to lead a group of fifty Finnish gold medal winners.

 Nurmi felt that he got too much credit as an athlete and too little as a businessman, but his interest in running never died.
 He even returned to the track himself a few times.
 In 1946, he faced his old rival Edvin Wide in Stockholm in a benefit for the victims of the Greek Civil War.
 Nurmi ran for the last time on 18 February 1966 at the Madison Square Garden, invited by the New York Athletic Club.
-In 1962, Nurmi predicted that welfare countries would start to struggle in the distance events: "The higher the standard of living in a country, the weaker the results often are in the events which call for work and trouble.
+In 1962, Nurmi predicted that wealthier countries would start to struggle in the distance events: "The higher the standard of living in a country, the weaker the results often are in the events which call for work and trouble.
 I would like to warn this new generation: 'Do not let this comfortable life make you lazy.
 Do not let the new means of transport kill your instinct for physical exercise.
 Too many young people get used to driving in a car even for small distances.'"
 In 1966, he took the microphone in front of 300 sports club guests and criticised the state of distance running in Finland, reproaching the sports executives as publicity seekers and tourists, and demanding athletes sacrifice everything to accomplish something.
 Nurmi lived to see the renaissance of Finnish running in the 1970s, led by athletes such as the 1972 Olympic gold medalists Lasse Virén and Pekka Vasala.
 He had complimented the running style of Virén, and advised Vasala to concentrate on Kipchoge Keino.